MQuy/mbrowser/Programming Rust 2nd.md

 ### 7. Error Handling

 - There are two kinds of error handling: panic and `Result`.
-- panic is safe (catch before it actually happens), it doesn't voliate any Rust's safety rules since stack (including heap segments linked to variables) is cleanup -> there is no dangling pointer .
+- panic is safe (catch before it happens), it doesn't violate any of Rust's safety rules since stack (including heap segments linked to variables) is cleanup -> there is no dangling pointer.
 Panic is like `RuntimeException` in C++.
 - second panic happens during the cleanup of the first panic causes fatal -> thread is aborted.
 You can also config panic behavior like `-C panic=abort` (abort in the first panic).
-- there is shortcut for handling `Result` (like `unwrap/expect`) and error propagation (`?`).
+- there is a shortcut for handling `Result` (like `unwrap/expect`) and error propagation (`?`).

 ### 8. Crates and Modules

 - There are two kinds of crate: binary or library.
 You can either specify or let Rust figure it out by looking at `src/lib.rs` or `src/main.rs`.
 - program can mix crates written in different editions since edition only affects how source code is construed.
 - modules can be nested and be specified with `pub(super)/pub(in <path>)` to make them visible to a specific parent or its descendants.
-- a path (smiliar to filesystem) can take two forms:
+- a path (similar to filesystem) can take two forms:
   - absolute path starts a crate root like `crate`.
   - relative path starts from a current module like `self/super`.
   ```rust